Key Messages from Risk Groups

 - RIS3199/B Form Removal

-The Rail Investigation Group (RIG) provided SPAD RSG with an update on the SPAD investigation project, which aims to improve SPAD investigation strategies.
-The project has gained support from SPAD RSG.
-RIG is progressing the project despite some delays.
+The Rail Investigation Group has updated SPAD RSG on the SPAD investigation project, which aims to improve SPAD investigation strategies.

 Next meeting: